Pana/nrm/README.md

 ## Notice

 When you are using preset registries the `publish` command will proxy to the npm official registry.

 When you are using a custom registry you will need to run the `set-hosted-repo` to set a url to publish packages to your hosted registry.

 ## Maintainer is wanted

-If you find nrm is useful and is a experienced node.js developer, then you can help maintain nrm.
+If you find nrm is useful and are an experienced node.js developer, then you can help maintain nrm.

-If you have the interest you can reach me through email: pana.wang@outlook.com
+If you have the interest, you can reach me through email: pana.wang@outlook.com

 ## Contributors